1apple7seeds/1apple7seeds.github.io/resume.md

 *Master of Science in Autonomous Systems*

-- Thesis on learning-based visual-inertial localization systems for autonomous drones
+- Thesis on visual-inertial localization systems for autonomous drones using machine learning
 - RoboCup 2019 World Championship with the university robotics team

 **University of Kansas, United States (2013-2016)**